someengineering/fixinventory/resotometrics/README.md

 For instance the boolean `--verbose` would become `RESOTOMETRICS_VERBOSE=true` or `--timeout 300` would become `RESOTOMETRICS_TIMEOUT=300`.

 Once started `resotometrics` will register for `generate_metrics` core events.
-When such an event is received it will generate Cloudkeeper metrics and provide them at the `/metrics` endpoint.
+When such an event is received it will generate resoto metrics and provide them at the `/metrics` endpoint.

 A prometheus config could look like this:
 ```